-You will find here a selection of articles that stroke me, along with my thoughts about machine learning, data science, data privacy as well as social or economical changes Internet allow us or forces upon us.
+You will find here a selection of interesting articles that caught my attention, along with my thoughts about issue in machine learning, data science, data privacy as well as social and economical changes Internet allow us or forces upon us.
 Strong believer of the force of interconnection, I advocate for Professional Women International (PWI) and the Global Brain Institute (GBI), check also their sites!

 My elevator’s résumé:

-Owner of Waterloo Hills since 2008, I am currently helping companies to cope with the challenges of managing IT projects in a highly connected, culturally diverse and very dynamic society.
-I particularly enjoy making data science and internet business models as crowdsourcing accessible providing seminars and blogging about it, showing how it can leverage business and life.
+Owner of Waterloo Hills since 2008, I am currently helping companies to thrive managing IT projects in a highly connected, culturally diverse and very dynamic society.
+I particularly enjoy making the new technological data-driven strategies and internet business models accessible providing seminars and blogging about it, showing how it can leverage business and life.